 Who uses the VantageScore?

 Just like any other credit score, lenders, insurance companies, landlords, and other companies that manage your accounts heavily use your score to assess your creditworthiness.
-Instead of reading your entire credit report, your credit score summarizes your behavior when it comes to debt management and how you behave financially.
+Instead of reading your entire credit report, your credit score summarizes your behavior regarding debt management and money habits.
 That is why lenders rely on your credit score when accessing your ability to pay off debt.

-When you get approved for a loan, lenders also rely on your score together with other factors to decide the interest rate you will pay on the loan.
-A higher credit score comes with better rates.
+When you get approved for a loan, lenders also rely on your score and other factors to decide the interest rate you will pay.
+A higher credit score comes with better rates and favorable terms.

 You can also use your own VantageScore to assess how you are doing with your debts.
-If your score is bad, you will know there is something wrong with the ways you have been making financial choices.
+If you have a bad VantageScore, you will know something is wrong with your financial choices.
 Maybe you have a late payment without knowing it.
 This information will be on your credit report and will result in a decrease in your credit score.

 VantageScore vs. FICO Score: What is the difference?

-The following are factors that affect your FICO score and their corresponding percentage on your score.
+Here are factors affecting your FICO score and their corresponding percentage on your FICO score.

 - Payment history: 35%